VK-VCS/Transfer_Learning/README.md

 #### Note:
 Stage 1 is being created for demo purposes only, in the current problem statement we only refer to stage 2 as transfer learning part.

+Repository used for copying template:  <b> Python-Project-Template1 </b>